vindevoy/flet_mvc/README.md

 In that question, ndonkoHenri posted that I should have a look at https://github.com/o0Adrian/flet-mvc.
 Which I did of course.
 However, the DataPoints and the approach in that project is not the way I like things.
 Although I have not tried all the stuff in there, it looks a bit overcomplicated to me, especially the approach with those DataPoints.
 That's why I started this.
 It's another approach on the same problem.

-*Note: I am not critisizing that project nor the approach.
+*Note: I am not criticizing that project nor the approach.
 It could well be that it is, or will be, better than mine.
 I am just taking another approach.
 For now as a proof of concept.*

 ## Purpose